 1896: The Dow Theory by Charles Dow

 Charles Dow closely analyzed American stock market data and published some of his findings in The Wall Street Journal editorials.
 He looked for patterns and business cycles that could be found through a “Dow Theory.”
 The Dow theory states the market is upward if one of its averages advances above a previous necessary high and if another average also follows a similar advance.
-Dow recorded the highs and lows of his daily, weekly, and monthly trades and studied the patterns about the market’s peaks and troughs.
+Dow recorded the highs and lows of his daily, weekly, and monthly trades and studied the patterns of the market’s peaks and troughs.

 1920: Ichimoku Kinko Hyo

 Ichimoku Kinko Hyo was a charting technique that a Japanese journalist, Goichi Hosoda, developed in the 1920s.11 Hosoda was also known as Ichimoku Sanjin, which means “what a man in the mountain sees.”
 He spent over 30 years fine-tuning the technique before finally releasing it to the public in the late 1960s.
 Most people also believe that he employed over 10,000 university students to backtest the indicators that laid the foundation of the Ichimoku trading method.
-Ichimoku built on candlestick charting to enhance the accuracy of forecasting price movements.
+Ichimoku is built on candlestick charting to enhance the accuracy of forecasting price movements.

 Hosoda claimed that the traders could determine momentum, support, and resistance by looking at the chart in just one glance.
 “Ichimoku” in Japanese means “one look,” hence the name.
-Not only this, Ichimoku allows traders to assess price action across three time frames - long, medium, and short.
-This all-encompassing technical indicator consists of the tenkan-sen, kijun-sen, senkou span A, senkou span B, and chikou span.
+Not only this, Ichimoku allows traders to assess price action across three time frames – long, medium, and short.
+This technical indicator consists of the tenkan-sen, kijun-sen, senkou span A, senkou span B, and chikou span.

 Hosoda was far-sighted and firmly believed that the market directly reflected the dynamics of collective human behavior.
 He assumed that human behavior was always in a constant cyclical movement and swayed back and forth from the equilibrium and interactions.
 Each of the five components that are a part of Ichimoku reflects such an equilibrium.

 Even as the Ichimoku was massively popular across Asia, it only appeared in the Western world in the 20th century.
-However, it still wasn’t very well-accepted, and many traders failed to understand its appeal.
+However, it still wasn’t well-accepted, and many traders failed to understand its appeal.

 1929: William Hamilton Refines Dow Theory

 Hamilton explained the Dow Theory by establishing a metaphor between market trends and ocean waves.
 The long-term trend of four years or more was referred to as the tide of the market, which could be rising, which is bullish, or falling, which is bearish.
 Market trends that lasted a week or a month were the shorter-term waves.
-Lastly, the day-to-day fluctuations were like the sporadic flashes of water in the rough ocean.
+Lastly, the day-to-day fluctuations were like sporadic water flashes in the rough ocean.

 1930: The Elliott Wave Theory